 Lastly, Optimism Bias adjustments have been made.
 Optimism Bias is the tendency for scheme appraisers to be overly optimistic about key parameters, including scheme costs.
 As risk analysis improves during the development of the scheme, the level of Optimism Bias adjustment decreases.
 For the purposes of this economic assessment a 3% Optimism Bias adjustment was applied to the scheme cost as recommended by TAG for the final stage of scheme appraisal (TAG Unit A1.2: Table 8).

-Scheme cost estimates, which include 3% Optimism Bias, are outlined in Table 22 below in 2010 factor prices.
+Scheme cost estimates, which are based on the tendered costs and include 3% Optimism Bias, are outlined in Table 22 below in 2010 factor prices.

 Table 22: Outturn investment cost estimates (2010 factor prices, undiscounted)